ceu-lang/ceu-arduino/README.md

 ## Configure:

-Edit the `Makefile.conf` to point to the `ceu` repository and to set your
+Edit the `Makefile.conf` to set your configurations and preferences:
-preferences:

 ```
 $ gedit Makefile.conf